 The Specialty of Obstetrics and Gynecology – From the Bench to the bedside

-For VSP Medicine-specific questions, please email the Faculty of Medicine, International Coordinator at med.international@ubc.ca.
+For VSP Medicine-specific questions, please email the Faculty of Medicine, Project Coordinator at med.international@ubc.ca.